by Mark Richert

-I'm very appreciative to Mitch Pomerantz for appointing me to serve as ACB's resolutions committee chair; what a privilege.
-And speaking of privileges, we are so very fortunate to be part of an organization that not only welcomes but actively encourages each of us as members to exercise leadership in formulating our organization's positions on matters of policy and nurturing the democratic spirit that continues to breathe life into ACB's mission and work.
-I'm talking about ACB's resolutions process undertaken at each year's conference and convention.
-In preparation for that important work, here are a few things to know and some tips on getting involved in the process even before July.
+I'm very appreciative to Kim Charlson for re-appointing me to serve as ACB's resolutions committee chair.
+What a privilege!
+And speaking of privileges, we are so very fortunate to be part of an organization that not only welcomes but actively encourages each of us as members to exercise leadership in formulating our organization's positions on matters of policy and, thereby, to nurture the democratic spirit that continues to breathe life into ACB's mission and work.
+I'm talking about ACB's resolutions process, undertaken at each year's conference and convention.
+In preparation for that important work this summer, here are a few things to know and some tips on getting involved in the process even before July.

 You may submit your draft resolution to me via e-mail at MRichert@afb.net so long as you make it clear in the subject line and/or the body of your message that you are indeed submitting a draft resolution for consideration by the committee.
 I will also gladly receive brailled copies of draft resolutions that you may hand to me during the conference and convention, and I will also gladly receive commonly used word-processed electronic files handed to me.
 Please do not ask another person, even someone whom you believe to be on the resolutions committee, to turn in your resolution for you.
 Between my e-mail address, my general availability during this summer's convention, and the regular hours during which the committee will be meeting, you should have plenty of opportunity to convey your draft.
 If none of these means for communicating your draft resolution meet your needs, I'm sure the ACB national office would love to hear from you and help you out.